We've created this page to help you resolve common issues but contact us if you need any help.

 Account doesn't have access to required datasets

 This error occurs when your API key is used to make a request for a dataset or feature that is not currently enabled on your API key.
 Some datasets such as Eircode and AddressBase and features like email and mobile validation need to be enabled before they can be used.
-Visit the Data options page to enable access.
+Visit the Features page to enable access.

 Configure your firewall and security layers